Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations: Matrix Factorizations of Linear Transforms

 Written in terms of matrix factorization:

-where $\Re$ takes the real part, $D$ is the matrix $ $ and $P'$ is a permutation matrix (the permutation done at the beginning of the DST).
+where $\Re$ takes the real part, $D$ is the matrix $ \diag{e^{-\frac{i 2 \pi k}{N}}}$ and $P'$ is a permutation matrix (the permutation done at the beginning of the DST).
 Recall that $F_N$ has the form

 where $P$ is the bit-reversal permutation matrix.
-We may combine $\diag{2i e^{-\frac{i\pi k}{2N}}}$ with $b_{N}$ to obtain a new butterfly factor, which we call $B_{N}'$.
+We may combine $\diag{2i e^{-\frac{i\pi k}{2N}}}$ with $B_{N}$ to obtain a new butterfly factor, which we call $B_{N}'$.
 Thus the DST has this factorization:

+Since $D$ is a diagonal matrix and $P$ is the bit-reversal permutation matrix, we have that $PD = D'P$ where $D'$ is the diagonal matrix obtained by permuting the diagonals of $D$.
+Hence

+The diagonal matrix $D'$ can be combined with the butterfly factor $ $ to yield another butterfly factor of the same form.
+Therefore:

-Note that any diagonal matrix (e.g. $D$) is trivially representable as a butterfly matrix.
-Hence, this factorization of the DST is a BP$^2$ factorization (with the additional final step of computing the real part) with the left BP performing the FFT and final scaling, the right butterfly matrix as $D$, and the right permutation matrix as the permutation at the beginning of the DST.
+Hence, this factorization of the DST is a (BP)$^2$ factorization (with the additional final step of computing the real part) with the left BP performing the FFT and final scaling, the right butterfly matrix as the identity, and the right permutation matrix as the permutation at the beginning of the DST.